Skip to content

 Disaster Displacement, One of the Biggest Humanitarian Challenges of the 21st Century.

-Every year, millions of people are forced to leave their homes because of floods, tropical storms, droughts, melting glaciers, earthquakes and other natural hazards.
-Many find refuge within their own country, but some have to move abroad.
+Many find refuge within their own country, some have to move abroad.
 While some movement is well documented, the total number is unknown.
-Present international law does not provide a right to admission and stay for those fleeing to another country.
-Scientists warn that climate change is projected to increase displacement in the future, both internally and across borders.
+Furthermore, according to the Intergovernmental Panel on Climate Change (IPCC), displacement related to the adverse effects of climate change, disasters and environmental degradation will increase in the mid- to long-term with intensification of heavy precipitation and associated flooding, tropical cyclones, drought and, increasingly, sea level rise.
+Present international law does not provide protection for those fleeing to another country.
+Scientists warn that displacement in the context of disasters and climate change will increase in the future, both internally and across borders.
 Displacement has devastating effects on people and communities.
-It creates complex humanitarian and development challenges that urgently call for partnerships and action.
+It creates complex humanitarian and development challenges that urgently call for action, support and partnerships.

 Key Resources